ClickHouse/clickhouse-docs/docs/en/guides/ingest/tab_separated_values.md

 New Georeferenced Column	Nullable(String)
 ```

 At this point you can see that the columns in the TSV file match the names specified in the **Columns in this Dataset** section of the [dataset web page](https://data.cityofnewyork.us/Public-Safety/NYPD-Complaint-Data-Current-Year-To-Date-/5uac-w243).
 The data types are not very specific, all numeric fields are set to `Nullable(Float64)`, and all other fields are `Nullable(String)`.
-This will be fixed during ingest.
+When you create a ClickHouse table to store the data you can specify more appropriate and performant types.

+### Determine the proper schema

 In order to figure out what types should be used for the fields it is necessary to know what the data looks like.
-For example, the field `JURISDICTION_CODE` is a `Float64`: should it be an `UInt8`, or an `Enum`, or is `Float64` appropriate?
+For example, the field `JURISDICTION_CODE` is a numeric: should it be a `UInt8`, or an `Enum`, or is `Float64` appropriate?

 ```sql
 clickhouse-local --query \